diogocgi/SEC-with-Binary-Hamming-Codes/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;![id_matrix_Ik]

-- matrix A is composed of all permutations, of the redundant bits, with 2 or more bits equal to '1' (each column represents one permutation):
+- matrix A is composed of all permutations, of the redundant bits, with 2 or more bits equal to '1' (each column represents one permutation).
+The permutation order must be the same across both the encoder and decoder:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;![matrix_a]

-so the transpose of matrix A is:
+- the transpose of matrix A can now be obtained:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;![matrix_a_transpose]